 NAD Therapy with Regular Support

 NAD has shown to have many benefits, but the length of time that it has been on the market leaves much to the unknown.
 As far as physicians can see, regular boosters are required to maintain the effects, but the long-term effects have yet to be tested.
 It must also be stated that this isn’t a miraculous cure.
 While NAD has been seen to greatly reduce cravings and withdrawal symptoms from alcohol and Opioids, it still can’t do the work alone.
 Individuals may need other medications to assist, or other types of treatments offered in facilities.
-Contact a treatment professional to discover options.

 Looking for a place to start?